Al-Zoraiki-Mohammed/database-for-managing-meeting-files/README.md

 # Build-Simple-Database-in-MySQL
 Database for managing meetings' files.
-The task is to design a simple database for storing files, meetings, and users’ interactions on  files for each meeting.
+The task is to design a simple database for storing files, meetings details, and users’ interactions on  files for each meeting.